 4.4.2.
-Mixed Labels approach
+Mixed labels approach

-Trying to mitigate the effect of the aforementioned cloud of 895 catastrophic outliers, we tried another approach, rooted in the belief that better performance should arise in training the models with the best possible set of labels for a given set of features.
+Trying to mitigate the effect of the aforementioned cloud of catastrophic outliers, we tried another approach, rooted in the belief that better performance should arise in training the models with the best possible set of labels for a given set of features.
+We refer to this one as the mixed labels approach, whose results are reported in Figs. 5-8 and Tables 5-6.